 "Candidate" means a person who the board determines meets the conditions for admission to examination.

-"Certificate of registration" ("registration") means a document that the board issues to each administrator to certify the original registration, or annual renewal of registration, of an administrator's license as required in section 4751.07 of the Revised Code.
+"Certificate of registration" ("registration") means a printed or electronic document that the board issues to each administrator to certify the original registration, or annual renewal of registration, of an administrator's license as required in section 4751.07 of the Revised Code.